indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Ethereum Sources

-A single Shovel process can connect to many Ethereum sources.
-Each Ethereum source is identified by name and is supplemented with a chain id and a URL.
+A single Shovel process can connect to many Ethereum Sources.
+Each Ethereum Source is identified by name and is supplemented with a chain id and a URL.
 Shovel uses the following HTTP JSON RPC API methods:

 1. eth_getBlockByNumber
 2. eth_getLogs